brunomonteirosud/vizexplorer/README.md

 ### Technology and Style

 This project uses *LESS* as a CSS Preprocessor and *Twitter Bootstrap 4.1* as framework.
 It also follows the Style Guide from *John Papa*.
+The IDE used was *Visual Studio Code* and the OS is *MAC OS*.